 We all need to continue to take precautions to prevent the spread of the COVID-19 virus, as well as all other illnesses.
-Though children are less susceptible to the disease, and all campers have been vaccinated, they can still become sick and have severe outcomes, as well as carry the disease to other vulnerable people.
+Though all campers have been vaccinated, they can still become sick and have severe outcomes, as well as carry the disease to other vulnerable people.
 Based on the best available information from the Center for Disease Control, parents, caregivers, and guardians are strongly encouraged to monitor their children for symptoms of infectious illness through home-based symptom screening.

-The symptoms of COVID-19 can vary widely - from mild symptoms to severe illness.
-Children and adolescents with the virus that causes COVID-19 may experience any, all, or none of these symptoms.
-These symptoms may appear 2-14 days after exposure to the virus that causes COVID-19.
+The symptoms of COVID-19 and its variants can vary widely - from mild symptoms to severe illness.
+Children and adolescents with the virus may experience any, all, or none of these symptoms.
+These symptoms may appear 2-14 days after exposure to the virus.